nodejs/node/doc/api/fs.md

 * Value: {Date}

-The timestamp indicating the last time this files status was changed.
+The timestamp indicating the last time the file status was changed.

 ### stats.birthtime